ShayanBehzad/Chatroom/README.md

 # Shayan's Chatroom

-A real-time chat application built with Django, Channels, WebSockets, JavaScript, Daphne, and Docker.
+Welcome to the **Chatroom** project!
+This application is a feature-rich chat platform built using Django, Django Channels, WebSocket, JavaScript, Daphne, and Docker.
+The project is designed to offer real-time messaging with a variety of features, including private and global chatrooms, user profile management, contact lists, and automatic email notifications.

 ## Table of Contents